 - Suicide attempts

-(Because these symptoms in and of themselves do not always indicate the presence of bipolar disorder, please contact your physician or mental health treatment provider in order to obtain an accurate diagnosis.)
+(Because these symptoms in and of themselves do not always indicate the presence of bipolar disorder, please contact your physician or mental health treatment provider to obtain an accurate diagnosis.)

-Bipolar disorder can be successfully managed but must be individualized according to the causes and symptoms.
+Bipolar disorder can be successfully managed but must be individualized based on the causes and symptoms.
 Bipolar disorder is treated with a combination of two or more of the following treatments:

 If you suspect that you or a loved one may have bipolar disorder, please contact a professional mental health provider for diagnosis and treatment.